cboling-zz/codeSize/README.md

 maxDirectoryCutoff | Size that the sum of all symbols in a directory (and subdirectories) must be to make it into the directory report.
 Default is **128K**. maxFileCutoff   | Size that the sum of all symbols in a file must be to make it into the file report.
 Default is **64K**. maxLines        | Maximum number of output lines per report/sub-report for sections that may have many.
-Default is **100** lines.. verbose         | Verbose output flag for debugging purposes
+Default is **100** lines.. csvOutput       | Output filename for CSV output for entire data.
+By default no CSV output is generated. verbose         | Verbose output flag for debugging purposes

 Sample Output